heathhenley/AOC/2025/readme.md

 - 3 segments of 2: p = 1 + 10^2 + 10^4 = 10101 --> 101010, 202020, 303030, etc.
 - 6 segments of 1: p = 1 + 10 + 10^2 + 10^3 + 10^4 + 10^5 = 111111 --> 111111, 222222, 333333, etc.

+EDIT2: after all that debugging - the math version (at least my impl) is still slower than the regex version 🤷‍♂️ - for part 2 it's roughly 1.5 the runtime.
+It's about 5x faster for part 1 though.
+At least I guess I learned a cool trick.

+### Day 3:
+TODO - tired!